Moscow hostage crisis chemical agent: Zilker and Wheelis

-Prof. Thomas Zilker and Dr. Mark Wheelis, interviewed for the BBC's Horizon documentary series, dispute that the gas could have been based on fentanyl.
+Thomas Zilker and Mark Wheelis, interviewed for the BBC's Horizon documentary series, dispute that the gas could have been based on fentanyl.

 Thomas Zilker: It seems to be different from fentanyl, carfentanil and sufentanil, but it has to be, it has to have the potency of carfentanil at least because otherwise it wouldn’t work in this circumstance.
 So the Russians obviously have designed a new fentanyl which we cannot detect in the west.

 Mark Wheelis: The fact that the Russians did it and got away with a lethality of less than twenty percent suggests to me that very likely there may have been a novel agent with a higher safety margin than normal fentanyl.

 Riches et al.

 In 2012, Riches et al. found evidence from liquid chromatography-tandem mass spectrometry analysis of extracts of clothing from two British survivors, and urine from a third survivor, that the aerosol was a mixture carfentanil and remifentanil the exact proportions of which they could not determine.
 Assuming that these were the only active constituents (which has not been verified by the Russian military), the primary acute toxic effect to the theatre victims would have been opioid-induced apnea; in this case mechanical ventilation and/or treatment with naloxone, the specific antidote for poisoning with carfentanil in humans, would have been life-saving for many or all victims.
+If fentanyl or a fentanyl derivative was used, the hostage liberators had only minutes to inject naloxone into the hostages before death by asphyxiation occurred.